On a pathway to Americana and more: A review of Jamie McLean at Rockwood Music Hall

 As the program continued, Jamie transitioned out of “Petty” land and into a realm that felt like more his own.
 The track that marked this transition is titled, “Yesterday’s Champagne.”
 This song includes lyrics within the verses building up to the chorus, “If you wanna talk about it/I will be right here/ If you wanna cry about it/I will be right here.”
 Then for the chorus, Jamie sings “you are sleeping in the hallway/looking for the answer/looking for the voices…” These words seem to tell a story about no ordinary hangover, but one that includes something of a post-coital tristesse.
 Further, the title for the tune is fitting, especially as the tempo slows down, and the harmonic rhythm in guitar, simultaneously, becomes more syncopated.

-In the next song, a trumpeter joined the band.
+In the next song, “Spirit,” a trumpeter, Maurice Brown, joined the band.
 His solo started softly, then within seconds, the flared with forte soprano notes.
-The sax player remained on stage, and would later join the trumpeter in a call and response solo.
+Steve remained on stage, and would later join Maurice in a call and response solo.
 As Jamie and his bassist stopped playing, the drummer acted as a mediator for the horns, holding them together with a constant rhythm so that neither one of them traveled of course into free rhythm jazz solos.
 The piece was still jazzy though, without straying too far into another musical realm.
 Executed to perfection – which I am sure was achieved through hours of rehearsals, the work which audience members do not see – this song left the audience in awe.

 I can only elaborate so much on the show that Jamie put on that night with his band, and guest horn players.
 I will attest that Jamie’s new LP, One and Only puts listeners on a pathway of Americana, along which we can find doorways or small windows into other genres.
 Although anyone can quickly discover this band’s music on Soundcloud or doing any Google search, the best way to learn about new music and talented artists like Jamie McLean is by attending one of their shows.
 I hope some readers take the opportunity to do so the next time Jamie and his band come to the Big Apple.